Data Validation Based on Another Cell in Excel (4 Examples)

 Steps

-• After that, select the Data Validation drop-down option from the Data Tools group.
+• Select the Data Validation drop-down option from the Data Tools group.

-• As a result, the Data Validation dialog box will appear.
+• The Data Validation dialog box will appear.

-• First, select the Settings tab on the top.
+• Select the Settings tab on the top.

-• Select the between option from the Date section.
+• Select the between option from the Data section.

 Restrict Value Entry with Data Validation in Excel

-• Now, if we put a date on cell D10 which is outside of the range, it will show us an error.
-See the screenshot.
+• If we put a date on cell D10 which is outside of the range, Excel will throw an error.

 Read More: How to Remove Data Validation Restrictions in Excel